 You might try either Cetaphil lotion or creme on your daughter's feet.
 It is made without lanolin, which can cause dryness in her feet.
 If you go on their website you can also get acoupon.

 Try using crisco shortening its a great moisturizer for the skin you can heat for a few seconds in the microwave and then apply it to the skin.
 It contains vitamin a and palm oil which are very good for soothing skin.

 I make my own foot balm using Sweet Almond Oil, Apricot Kernel Oil, Yellow Beeswax, Shea Butter, Vitamin E oil and Peppermint Essential Oil.
 It sets up so I resembles vaseline but is better since it's all natural ingredients.
-I have sold alot of this at craft shows and Farmer's Markets and people really like it.
-My daughter used it and healed her cracked feet in 2 days!!

 What can I use for dry cracking heels?